UkuLoskit/detest/README.rst

                 print(test_case)

-Xunit Parser can also be used in situations where XML from unstrusted sources must be safely processed.
+Detest can also be used in situations where XML from unstrusted sources must be safely processed.

-For example, you can use Xunit Parser in conjunction with the excellent `defusedxml` library:
+For example, you can use Detest in conjunction with the excellent `defusedxml` library:

     >>> import defusedxml
-    >>> test_suites = XunitParser(elementree_class=defusedxml.ElementTree).parse('my.xml')
+    >>> test_suites = Detest(elementree_class=defusedxml.ElementTree).parse('my.xml')